 Hot Tip: Some cards, like The Platinum Card® from American Express, earn bonus points on airfare, but only when purchased directly through the airline.

 Momondo is a travel metasearch engine similar to Kayak.
 The home page displays a simple search box where you can plug in your travel details.

-One of the things I love about this site is the super visual way they show you the price trends for your flight.
+One of the things we love about this site is the visual way it shows you the price trends for your flight.
 At first glance, you can tell if you could save some money by shifting around your travel dates a bit.
-They also offer a price tracker and lots of filtering options on the left-hand side of the screen.
+It also offers a price tracker and lots of filtering options on the left-hand side of the screen.

-They also offer Mix and Match fares which are simply 2 one way tickets from different providers packaged together to get you the best deal.
+It also offers Hacker Fares which are simply 2 one-way tickets from different providers packaged together to get you the best deal.
 However, unlike other sites, to book these types of tickets you do have to go to 2 separate websites to book.